vercel/next.js/docs/basic-features/image-optimization.md

 A loader is a function that generates the URLs for your image.
 It appends a root domain to your provided `src`, and generates multiple URLs to request the image at different sizes.
 These multiple URLs are used in the automatic [srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) generation, so that visitors to your site will be served an image that is the right size for their viewport.

-The default loader for all new applications integrates with the Next.js Image Optimizer, which optimizes images from anywhere on the web, and then serves them directly from the Next.js web server.
-If you'd like to serve your images directly from a CDN or image server, you can use one of the [built-in loaders](/docs/api-reference/next/image.md#built-in-loaders) or write your own with just a few lines of JavaScript.
+The default loader for Next.js applications uses the built-in Image Optimization API, which optimizes images from anywhere on the web, and then serves them directly from the Next.js web server.
+If you would like to serve your images directly from a CDN or image server, you can use one of the [built-in loaders](/docs/api-reference/next/image.md#built-in-loaders) or write your own with just a few lines of JavaScript.

 Loaders can be defined per-image, or at the application level.